iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Ivy_OS.md

 **？？？**<br>
 Ha, yeah yeah, nice story.<br>
 Ah, right.
 Besides getting the shipment, I also want to order some Martini, three olives.
-You ok with that?<br>
+You ok with that?

 **JOE**<br>
 Why do you have to cause me trouble every time by ordering when I've already locked the cash register...
 Fine, go ahead.
 Only stuff within three weeks though.